teticio/deej-ai.online-app/README.md

 ```
 kubectl get svc -n deejai
 ```
 will return an external IP for the Elastic Load Balancer (ELB).
 You will need to point your domain to the ELB by editing the relevant A record for your hosted zone in the AWS console.
+It will then automatically create and periodically refresh an SSL certificate for HTTPS connections using Let's Encrypt.

 ## React Native